Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 The Access Token will have an expiry time, and when this has been reached you will receive HTTP '422 Unprocessable Entity' response from the CAPI endpoints.
-To get a new Access Token you are not required to initiate a new Authorization Request, which would require the user to approve your application again.
+To get a new Access Token you are not required to initiate a new Authorization Request, which would require the User to approve your Client again.
 Instead you can utilise the Refresh Token that you got as part of that process.

 1. Craft a POST request in order to get a new Access Token.